jcstein/dummy_rollup/README.md

 # dummy_rollup

-This is a dummy rollup project to test the Celenium API.
+This is a dummy rollup project to test posting and retrieving data from Celestia.

 ## Prerequisites